Triplicane: Public transport

+Government Estate Metro Station serves the area.
+The Station operates on the Blue Line.

 Notable people

 Triplicane has been home to a number of personalities over the years.
 Mathematician Srinivasa Ramanujan, Writer Sujatha, and cricketers M.J.
 Gopalan, Krish Srikkanth and W.V.
 Raman all hailed from Triplicane.
 Nobel Prize winner Subrahmanyan Chandrasekhar did his schooling in the Hindu High School (1922–1925) in Triplicane.
 Subramania Bharati, a freedom fighter and poet, lived his last years in the house opposite the Parthasarathy temple's western entrance; the house has since been bought and renovated by the Government of Tamil Nadu in 1993, and it was named Bharathiyar Illam (Home of Bharathiyar).